nop33/si/src/content/custom-page/home.md

     link:
       title: More
       url: /about/
-  - title: Projects
+  - title: Our work
     description: We help policymakers understand risks, identify bottlenecks and equip them with tools to render knowledge explicit, reduce information asymmetries, and deliberate productively.
     link:
       title: More
-      url: /projects/
+      url: /our-work/
   - title: Get involved
+    description:
-    description: Interested?
+      Interested?
 We're always looking for input and support.
 We are also happy to share insights and provide feedback.
 Get in touch or donate to contribute to the future.
     link: